-Here at The Heights Laser Dental Centre, we pride ourselves on ensuring that everyone keeps his or her teeth for life.
+Here at The Heights Laser Dental Centre and Hepburn Heights Dental Centre, we pride ourselves on ensuring that everyone keeps his or her teeth for life.
 We have a hygiene department in our dental practice that facilitates this for our patients.
 This will be managed by a qualified dental hygienist and oral health therapist.
 They supplement some of the services provided by the dentist.
 We view this as an important part of your overall health.

-The dental hygienist specialises in oral hygiene practices- which includes scaling and cleaning teeth, whitening teeth, preventive periodontal (gum) disease treatment.
+The oral health therapist/ dental hygienist specialises in oral hygiene practices- which includes scaling and cleaning teeth, whitening teeth, preventive and comprehensive periodontal (gum) disease treatment.

 Are you getting:

 - Persistent swollen and tender red gums that sometime bleeds when you brush or floss?